mongodb/mongo-cxx-driver/etc/releasing.md

 ```

 - If the patch command fails, rebase the patch
-- For a new major release (e.g., 3.6.0, 3.7.0, etc.), then ensure that the patch
+- For a new minor release (e.g., 3.6.0, 3.7.0, etc.), then ensure that the patch
-  updates the `up_version` to be the NEXT major version
+  updates the `up_version` to be the NEXT minor version (e.g., when releasing
-  (e.g., when releasing 3.7.0, the spec patch should update `up_version` to 3.8.0);
+  1.2.0, the spec patch should update `up_version` to 1.3.0); this is necessary
-  this is necessary to ensure that the spec file matches the tarball created by
+  to ensure that the spec file matches the tarball created by the dist target;
-  the dist target; if this is wrong, then the `rpm-package-build` task will fail
-  in the next step
+  if this is wrong, then the `rpm-package-build` task will fail in the next step
 - Additionally, ensure that any changes made on the release branch vis-a-vis the
   spec file are also replicated on the `master` or `main` branch
 - Test the build with something like this: